niconicosette/wonderland_bots/readme.txt

 name »» hatter
 guide & source »» https://github.com/niconicosette/wonderland_bots/hatter-music
-to install »» build from source and host
+to install »» build from source

 if you happen across a bug please open an issue